scipy/scipy/doc/source/tutorial/ndimage.rst

 A pointer to this function and a pointer to the shift value must be passed to :func:`geometric_transform`.
-Both are passed by a single CObject which is created by the following python extension
+Both are passed by a single :ctype:`PyCObject` which is created by the following python extension
 function:

 ::